zmc0806/cse11-sp23-pa4-airline-reservation-starter/README.md

 # CSE 11 Spring 2023 PA4 - Airline Reservation System
 **Due date: Thursday, May 4th @ 11:59PM PDT**

-There is an [FAQ post](TODO) on Piazza.
+There is an [FAQ post](https://piazza.com/class/lfx8rc63u25xd/post/145) on Piazza.
 Please read that post first if you have any questions.

 ## Provided Files

-**Download the starter code from GitHub by clicking Code-> Download Zip**
+**Download the starter code from GitHub by clicking Code-> Download ZIP**

 - AirlineReservation.java
 - sample.csv